Ten facts about Germany in Europe

 - Germany was the largest net contributor to the EU in 2017.
 The Federal Republic of Germany paid 13 billion euros more to the EU than it received from it in funding.

 - Every six months another country assumes the Presidency of the Council of the European Union.
-It was last Germany’s turn in 2007 and Germany will hold the presidency again in 2020.
+It was last Germany’s turn in 2007 and Germany will hold the presidency again from July to December in 2020.

 - With European integration not only competences of the national state, but also of the federal states were transferred to the EU.
 To give the latter a say in Brussels, there is what is known as the “Committee of the Regions”.